Understanding Cross-Site Request Forgery (CSRF or XSRF)

 Set-Cookie: TOKEN=1bf3dea9fbe265e40d3f9595f2239103; Path=/; SameSite=lax

-According to the MDN Web Docs, the SameSite attribute can accept one of three values:
+According to the MDN Web Docs, the SameSite

-• Lax — default if the SameSite attribute is not specified; HTTP Cookies can be sent when the user navigates to the cookie's origin site.
-They are not sent on normal cross-site subrequests (for example, to load images or frames into a third party site), but are sent when a user is navigating to the origin site (for example, when following a link).
+attribute is not specified; HTTP Cookies can be sent when the user navigates to the cookie's origin site.
+They are not sent on normal cross-site subrequests (for example, to load images or frames into a third party site), but are sent when a user is navigating to the origin site (for example, when following a link). - None — HTTP Cookies will be sent in all contexts, and can be sent on both originating and cross-site requests.
+This should only be used in secure contexts, like when the

-• StrictHTTP Cookies can be only to the same site as the one that originated it.
+attribute is also set; - Strict — HTTP Cookies can be only to the same site as the one that originated it.

 💡 If you're dealing with personal sensitive data, such as the ones used for users' authentication, on your web server, you should set a short lifetime for the HTTP Cookies.
-Also, you should set the SameSite attribute to Strict or Lax, so an unauthenticated request would not be effectively served to the web server.
+Also, you should set the

-Notice that you should use the SameSite attribute along with an anti-CSRF token, as some HTTP Requests, specially the GET, HEAD and POST methods, will be executed even if the request was not allowed, in some circumstances, and should return an HTTP error code in response.
+attribute along with an anti-CSRF token, as some HTTP Requests, specially the GET, HEAD and POST methods, will be executed even if the request was not allowed, in some circumstances, and should return an HTTP error code in response.
 Anyway, a simple request was made and executed on the server-side.
 Fortunately, there are other ways to solve this, like using along with a random value generated by a complex and secure mathematical method.

 4. Add random tokens